-A typical configuration would be to cement the side branch of a 1⁄2" tee to the drain trap assembly outlet, with the end branches oriented vertically.
-(Figure 21 & 22)
+A typical configuration would be to cement the side branch of a 1⁄2" CPVC tee to the drain trap assembly outlet, with the end branches oriented vertically.
+(Figure 27)

-A 1" piece of 1⁄2" pipe cemented to the upper end branch will serve as a vent, which will prevent the creation of a vapor lock, and serve as an overflow in the event that the drain line becomes blocked.
-From the lower end branch connect pipe directly to floor drain or condensate pump.
+A 1" piece of 1⁄2" CPVC pipe cemented to the upper end branch will serve as a vent, which will prevent the creation of a vapor lock, and serve as an overflow in the event that the drain line becomes blocked.
+A similarly sized piece of pipe cemented to the lower end branch will permit connection to the condensate outlet with 5%" ID / 7%" OD flexible tubing, or the condensate may be piped entirely in CPVC to the floor drain/sump/condensate pump.